ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

 HTCondor
 ################################################

-This document is a guide to submit the population synthesis dynamics simulations to the HTCondor infrastructure at PIC.
+This document is a guide to submit the population synthesis dynamical simulations to the HTCondor infrastructure at PIC.
 The documentation provided by PIC about HTCondor is here: https://pwiki.pic.es/index.php?title=HTCondor_User_Guide
 However the principle commands needed to run the simulations will be explained in this document.

 **********************